-Blueberry recipes are always a hit and though they are delicious any time of year, they make particularly wonderful summertime treats!
-Blueberries make wonderful desserts, quick breads, and appear quite frequently on the breakfast table.
+Blueberry recipes are always a hit, and though they are delicious any time of year, they make particularly wonderful summertime treats!
+Blueberries make wonderful desserts and quick breads and appear quite frequently on the breakfast table.
 Check out all of our favorite blueberry recipes and decide which ones you would like to try next!

 The Best Blueberry Recipes

-Blueberries may be small, but they are quite the superfood.
-They contain anthocyanin which is an antioxidant that allows them to be the color blue, as well as high levels of vitamin C and potassium.
+Blueberries may be small, but they are quite a superfood.
+They contain anthocyanin, which is an antioxidant that allows them to be the color blue, as well as high levels of vitamin C and potassium.

 Blueberries are very common in the United States and are in many recipes, especially desserts and sweet breakfast dishes.
 Some people even like to eat them straight out of the container as a snack.